PSDI-UK/aiida-gromacs/docs/source/tutorials/PTH2R_CGMD.rst

          --inputs system.top \
          --outputs system.top

 We also need to rename "Protein" in this file to "molecule_0" to match the information in the other files, and remove the line "#include martini.itp" as this will clash with the martini_v3.0.0.itp file that we wish to use.
-TO do this, we will use the sed command again:
+To do this, we will use the sed command again:

--e "s/Protein/molecule_0/" '\
-'-e "s/#include \\"martini.itp\\"/\\n/" system.top'

     .. code-block:: bash

        genericMD --code bash@localhost \
-        --command '{sed_command1}' \
+       --command "sed -i -e 's/Protein/molecule_0/' -e 's/#include \\\"martini.itp\\\"/\\n/' system.top" \
        --inputs system.top \
        --outputs system.top

 10. We also need to edit the ``molecule_0.itp`` file generated from the Martinize2 step to include positional restraints on the coarse-grained beads.